North Texas Finishes Seventh In Women's; Men's Team Comes In Eighth

 A native of Dallas, Sheffield was one of the top-five hurdlers in the state while attending Skyline High School and attended UTA on scholarship as a high hurdler.

-After earning his B.S. from UTA in 1993, Sheffield earned his Master of Science from North Texas in exercise physiology in 1996.
+After earning his bachelor’s degree from UTA in 1993, Sheffield earned his Master of Science from North Texas in exercise physiology in 1996.
 In addition to his coaching duties, he served as an adjunct instructor for North Texas from 2005-07 for the Department of Kinesiology.

-Carl and his wife, Tara, have one son, Julian.
+Carl and his wife, Tara, have two sons, Julian and Aiden.